I’m a Celeb odds: Who do the bookies think will win?

 Coleen Rooney is reportedly earning more than £1.5m for her appearance on the show, but at the time of writing, bookmakers say that she is not the favourite to win.

-According to Oddschecker, Danny Jones is currently the favourite to claim the title with odds of 2/1.
-Closely behind the musician is GK Barry with odds of 5/1 and then Rooney, with bookies offering odds on the “Wagatha Christie” personality at 15/2.
+According to Oddschecker, Danny Jones is currently the favourite to claim the title with odds of Evens.
+After just one episode, Maura Higgins is already considered a favourite with odds of 4/1.
+Closely behind the front two are GK Barry, Coleen Rooney and Alan Halsall, with bookies offering odds on the trio at 18/1.

 Jones’s bandmate, Dougie Poynter won the show in 2011 and McFly’s fanbase is clearly keen for another member of the group to claim the title.
 He also has prior experience when it comes to reality shows, having appeared as a coach on The Voice.